CanevottiAlessia/Streamlit-miR-RF/README.md

 ## Overview

 Accurate interpretation of pre-miRNA annotations often depends on the research context.
-Rather than enforcing a single definition of “valid” pre-miRNAs, this application enables users to explore the full annotation space and apply custom filters based on complementary evidence.
+Rather than enforcing a single definition of “valid” pre-miRNAs, this application enables users to explore the full annotation and apply custom filters.

 The browser integrates: